-- Keeps skin clean: Oil-based cleansers bind with dirt and oil to keep your face clean and prevent debris from getting clogged in pores.
+- Keeps skin clean: binds with dirt and oil to prevent debris from clogged pores

-- Retain natural oils: Oil cleansing cleanses your skin without stripping natural, beneficial oils.
+- Retains natural oils: cleanses skin without stripping away natural, beneficial oils

-- Moisturizes the skin: Many plant-based oil cleansers are rich in fatty acids, which keep the skin plump and hydrated.
+- Moisturizes the skin: many plant-based oil cleansers are rich in fatty acids, which keep skin plump and hydrated

 How do Oil-based Cleansers Work?

-Oil-based cleansers have lipophilic properties, which means they naturally bind to other types of oil.
-That includes the sebum produced naturally by your body, as well as the oils found in other beauty and skin care products.
+Oil-based cleansers have lipophilic properties, meaning that they naturally dissolve other types of oil.
+This includes the sebum produced naturally by the body, as well as the oils found in beauty and skin care products.
 An oil-based cleanser can draw these oils out and dissolve them, after which they can be easily washed away.

 Should You Be Using an Oil-Based Cleanser?